Workshops at Taronga Zoo Sydney

-Your students will join a Zoo Educator and set off on an exciting adventure from the Aussie bush, through a working farm environment, and into an urban backyard.
+Students will join a Zoo Educator and set off on an exciting adventure from the Aussie bush, through a working farm environment, and into an urban backyard.
 They will discover how each place is unique and each has a special purpose.
-Students will identify how these places meet the needs of living things and why it is important that people take care of them.
+Students will understand how the features of living things impacts their needs and why it is important that people take care of them.

-Explore the ways that animals and plants that are grown for food and fibre production both in traditional Aboriginal and Torres Strait Islander cultures and in our world today.
-Students will investigate how the design features of our farm environment ensures a happy producer and a healthy meal, while discovering the many ways that animals help meet our fashion and functional needs.
+A working farm combines technology and the environment to meet our everyday needs.
+Students will discover ways that animals and plants are grown for food and fibre production including traditional Aboriginal and Torres Strait Islander, urban and commercial practices.
+This workshop also explores how the design features of our farm environment ensures a happy producer and a healthy meal, while discovering the many ways that animals help meet our fashion and functional needs.